Weakly maximal subgroups of branch groups: Non-rigidity tree

-It remains to show that a weakly maximal subgroup is generalized parabolic if and only if the number of orbit-closures of the action $W\acts \partial T$ is infinite.
-The left-to-right implication is Lemma \ref{Lemma:InfOrbitsClosure}.
+It remains to show that a weakly maximal subgroup is generalized parabolic if and only if the number of orbit-closures of the action $W\curvearrowright \partial T$ is infinite.
+The left-to-right implication is Lemma~\ref{Lemma:InfOrbitsClosure}.
 Finally, suppose that $W$ is not generalized parabolic.
-We claim that in this case every-orbit-closure $C$ of the action $W\acts \partial T$ is open.
+We claim that in this case every orbit-closure $C$ of the action $W\curvearrowright \partial T$ is open.
 Indeed, by definition $W$ is contained in $\SStab_G(C)$ and acts minimally on $C$.
-If $C$ was not open, then by Lemma \ref{Lemma:InfOrbitsClosure}, $\SStab_G(C)$ would have infinite index in $G$ and hence equal to $W$, which is absurd.
-Since all orbit-closures are open, by compacity of $\partial T$ there are only a finite number of them. \end{proof} By Lemma \ref{Lemma:InverseBijections}, generalized parabolic subgroups act minimally on the boundary of their non-rigidity tree.
+If $C$ was not open, then by Lemma~\ref{Lemma:InfOrbitsClosure}, $\SStab_G(C)$ would have infinite index in $G$ and hence be equal to $W$, which is absurd.
+Since all orbit-closures are open, by compacity of $\partial T$ there are only a finite number of them. \end{proof} By Lemma~\ref{Lemma:InverseBijections}, generalized parabolic subgroups act minimally on the boundary of their non-rigidity tree.
 We conjecture that this fact generalizes to every weakly maximal subgroup. \begin{conjecture} Let $G$ be a branch group and let $W\leq G$ be a weakly maximal subgroup.
-Then the action $W\acts\partial\NR(W)$ is minimal. \end{conjecture} \begin{remark} As a consequence of Lemma \ref{Lemma:InverseBijections}, distinct generalized parabolic subgroups have distinct non-rigidity trees.
+Then the action $W\curvearrowright\partial\NR(W)$ is minimal. \end{conjecture} \begin{remark} As a consequence of Lemma~\ref{Lemma:InverseBijections}, distinct generalized parabolic subgroups have distinct non-rigidity trees.
 This does not generalize to distinct weakly maximal subgroups.
-Indeed, if $W$ is a weakly maximal subgroup then for every $g$ in $\SStab_G\bigl(\partial \NR(W)\bigr)$, the non-rigidity tree of $W^g$ coincide with the one for $W$.
-But if $W$ is not generalized parabolic, then $\SStab_G\bigl(\partial \NR(W)\bigr)$ is a finite index subgroup of $G$, while if $G$ is torsion $W$ is self-normalizing by \cite{MR3478865}.
+Indeed, if $W$ is a weakly maximal subgroup then for every $g$ in $\SStab_G\bigl(\partial \NR(W)\bigr)$, the non-rigidity tree of $W^g$ coincides with the one for $W$.
+But if $W$ is not generalized parabolic, then $\SStab_G\bigl(\partial \NR(W)\bigr)$ is a finite index subgroup of $G$, while if $G$ is torsion $W$ is self-normalizing by~\cite{MR3478865}.
 That is, in a torsion branch group, weakly maximal subgroups that are not generalized parabolic admit infinitely many distinct conjugates with the same non-rigidity tree. \end{remark} This remark raises the following question. \begin{question} Let $G$ be a branch group and $W$ and $M$ two weakly maximal subgroups with the same non-rigidity tree $\NR(W)=\NR(M)$.
-Does this necessarily implie that $W$ and $M$ are conjugated? \end{question} If $W$ is level transitive, then it contains no rigid stabilizer and hence $\NR(W)=T$. \begin{question} Let $G$ be a branch group and $W$ be a weakly maximal subgroup.
-Is it true that $W$ is level transitive if and only if $\NR(W)=T$? \end{question} Observe that if Conjecture \ref{Conj:MinimalActionOnNRTree} is true, then it implies a positive answer to Question~\ref{Question:LevelTransitive}.
+Does this necessarily imply that $W$ and $M$ are conjugated? \end{question} Observe that if $W$ is level-transitive, then it contains no rigid stabilizer and hence $\NR(W)=T$.
+It is unclear if the converse holds.
+We hence have the following weaker form of Conjecture~\ref{Conj:MinimalActionOnNRTree} \begin{question} Let $G$ be a branch group and $W$ be a weakly maximal subgroup.
+Is it true that $W$ is level-transitive if and only if $\NR(W)=T$? \end{question} The following lemma shows that possible counterexamples to Conjecture~\ref{Conj:MinimalActionOnNRTree} are very constrained. \begin{lemma} Let $G$ be any subgroup of $\Aut(T)$ and let $W\leq G$ be a weakly maximal subgroup.
+Let $n$ be an integer such that $W$ does not act transitively on $\NR(W)\cap \level{n}$.
+Then for every vertex $v$ of level $n$, the subgroup $\pi_v\bigl(\Stab_W(v)\bigr)$ has finite index in $\pi_v\bigl(\Stab_G(v)\bigr)$. \end{lemma} \begin{proof} Let $u$ be any vertex of $\NR(W)\cap\level{n}$ and $W'\coloneqq\gen{W,\Rist_G(u)}$.
+This is a finite index subgroup of $G$, and hence for every $v$ of level $n$ the subgroup $H_v=\pi_v\bigl(\Stab_{W'}(v)\bigr)$ has finite index in $\pi_v\bigl(\Stab_{G}(v)\bigr)$.
+Now, let $\{u_\alpha\}_{\alpha \in I}$ be the $W$-orbit of $u$.
+We have $W'=W\cdot\prod_{\alpha\in I}\Rist_G(u_\alpha)$.
+In particular, for every vertex $v$ of level $n$ and for every $g$ in $\Stab_{W'}(v)$ there exists $w\in W$ and $g_\alpha$ in $\Rist_G(u_\alpha)$ (with all the $g_\alpha$ trivial except for a finite number) such that $g=w\prod_{\alpha\in I}g_\alpha$.
+Equivalently, we have $w=g\prod_{\alpha\in I}g_\alpha^{-1}$.
+If $v$ is not in the $W$-orbit of $u$, then $\treesection{w}{v}=\treesection{g}{v}$ which implies that $\pi_v\bigl(\Stab_{W}(v)\bigr)=H_v$.